 Thus, the expertise required of editors strongly depends on the degree of localization, which is determined by the audience.
 An editor may fall in a spectrum of requirements: from being good enough to carry out standardization of spelling and usage through to rewriting descriptions to match with the target audience to translating to another language.

 This brings us to the opportunities for editors in localization assignments.
-Standardization, document localization, and translation are some and pay
+Standardization, document localization, and translation are some and pay increasingly in the same order.

 Want to know more?
 Here is a reading list to begin with: